ItsJonQ/designing-code-1/mutability.md

 console.log(people) // ['Zim']
 ```

-Using `const` is a good first step, but it will take additional discipline to write in a mutable style.
+Using `const` is a good first step, but it will take additional discipline to write in an immutable style.

 ## Arrays